tararoshan/PersianCalendar/README.md

 We will remove the listener in componentWillUnmount() lifecycle method.

 Finally, in the render() we’ll return hello by using translate() and passing the key as a parameter into it.
 It will then automatically figure out the language and the text that needs to be shown for that language.

+### Notes to my Future Self
+**Git**
+ > I was working on this with a weird directory structure and wanted to completely redo it while still having the same repo.
+In other words, I wanted to completely *overwrite the existing repo with local changes*.
+So I deleted the `.git` folder and ran `git push -f -u origin main` in order to force my local changes to take place in the existing repo!

+**React Native**
+> The iOS build can take an *extremely* long time.
+The sample itself is 5 min.